FTBTeam/FTB-Materials/README.md

 - Basic recipes for all resources, smelting, ingots to nuggets, nuggets to ingots, blocks of X, X to blocks of, etc
 - Tags for all our resources
+- All the Resources!...
-- ALL THE RESOURCES...
-The list is literally two long but here are the current supported base resources
+  - The list is literally two long but here are the current supported base resources.
+Please note, some materials listed are vanilla but this is to provide extra resources for the vanilla variants.
   - Aluminum
   - Apatite
   - Bronze